xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 Remember to maintain the relative order of the plugins.
 Also, keep in mind that you have to *replace* the instance of HtmlWebpackPlugin that is already being created.

 We've done it!
 Now are apps are correctly split.
 Sadly it isn't the end yet, but we're getting closer!
-The last thing we need to do is configure Webpack's development server to serve us the three different apps.
+The last thing we'll need to do is configure Webpack's development server to serve us the three different apps.

 ### Rewriting Development Routes

 The development server that runs when you start the project in development is biased towards a single-entrypoint implementation.
 We'll need to change a couple of things to make URL splitting work here.
 Essentially, the development server needs to know which app it needs to serve on which URL.
-We can do so with rewrites:
+We can do so with *rewrites*:

 ```js
 /* config/paths.js */